ray-project/ray/doc/source/distributed_sgd.rst

 .. figure:: sgd.png
     :width: 756px

     Images per second reached when distributing the training of a ResNet-101 TensorFlow model (from the official TF benchmark).
-All experiments were run on p3.16xl instances connected by 25Gbps Ethernet, and workers allocated 4 GPUs per node as done in Horovod.
+All experiments were run on p3.16xl instances connected by 25Gbps Ethernet, and workers allocated 4 GPUs per node as done in the Horovod benchmark.